Dalimil/Find-and-Replace-Browser-Extension/README.md

   - Functional Tests - testing a scenario on the whole product (in-browser interaction)

 #### Unit Tests
 Our content script contains a lot of individual functions that we can test separately.
-I'm going to use [Mocha.js](https://mochajs.org/) for unit testing of the content script.
+I'm going to use [Mocha.js](https://mochajs.org/) for unit testing of individual methods in the content script and search widget.
+The coverage will be very limited however, because most functions need to interact with the Document and Window objects, which are supplied by the web browser and will be undefined when running a command line test.
+We therefore shift our main focus to integration tests and functional tests.

 #### Integration Tests
+We would like to test if multiple modules or parts of our code can work well together.
+We split this into tests for the search widget, and tests for the content script.
+Testing the extension working as a whole will be addressed in the Functional Tests section.

+##### Search Widget Tests
 Our UI search widget is mostly focusing on keeping the state of UI consistent.
 Here we are more interested in the widget being rendered correctly as a whole, rather than looking at individual HTML elements.
 Because of the way we separated the search widget development (described earlier), we can simply mount our React root on a standard website and use Mocha again to test basic user interaction.
 There will be no content script for it to communicate with, but this is not the focus at this point.

+TODO: screenshot tests

+##### Content Script Tests
+What we are interested here is, given a simple website, can the injected functions from our content script work together, so that when triggered by a mocked API call, they successfully perform the find operation and highlight occurrences.

+We do this by creating a simple HTML page that already includes all the code that the extension normally injects into a web page.
+In addition to that, we include one more script file that contains the actual test suite.

 #### Functional Tests
 To implement functional tests, we would need to drive a browser that installs our extension and interacts with it.
 There is a tool called [PhantomJS](http://phantomjs.org/) which is commonly used for headless WebKit testing.
 Unfortunately, it is not based on Chromium, so we cannot load Chrome extensions (https://stackoverflow.com/a/23643111).